EXERCISE

 The properties of gas are

 (i) A gas has neither a definite shape nor a definite volume.
-It acquires

-the shape and volume of its container.
+volume of its container.

 (ii) Gases are highly compressible.